brunsviga13rk/thesis/src/model.typ

 by subscribing to its own emitter.
 Such cases shall be used with great care as this can lead to an infinite loop when actions trigger themselves continuously preventing the event loop from advancing any further.
-It should also be avoided to form too long of event-action chains, as these may stretch the frame time by consuming significant processing time thus lagging out the event loop.
+It should also be avoided to form long event-action chains, as these may stretch the frame time by consuming significant processing time thus lagging out the event loop.
 Its vulnerability to overload and self triggering actions is a significant drawback of this system.
 A possible solution might be to dispatch actions asynchronously, although this does not protect from